 Feeding assistants meet Wisconsin's definition of a caregiver and allegations involving a feeding assistant are subject to the caregiver misconduct reporting requirements.

-See Chapter 6 of the Wisconsin Caregiver Program Manual for information on reporting employee misconduct.
+See Chapter 6 of the Wisconsin Caregiver Program Manual, P00038 (PDF) for information on reporting employee misconduct.

 The name of any noncredentialed caregiver (including a feeding assistant), with a substantiated finding of misconduct will be entered on the Wisconsin Caregiver Misconduct Registry.